Disiok/bucket/README.md

-A bucket list app designed for couples that focuses on votes, smart ranking and intimate interaction
+A bucket list app designed for couples that focuses on voting, smart ranking and intimate interaction